usafder/real-time-chat-app/README.md

 # real-time-chat-app
-A real-time chat app where users can chat with each other.
+A real-time chat app built using Vue, Firebase and Materialize CSS where users can chat with each other.

 ## Project setup
 ```